 - Book Review (3-to-4 pages)—An essay that presents the content and evaluates the significance and usefulness of a book.
 Specific expectations will be discussed in class.
 Rough drafts are due in class on Wednesday, November 8 for peer review.
 Final versions are due on your blog by the beginning of class on Friday, November 17.

 - Literature Review (10 pages): An essay that discusses an issue (person, event, idea, etc.) and the ways in which scholars have addressed it.
-This assignment must engage 10 books and/or articles related to your final research paper.
+This assignment must engage 10 books (3-4 articles is equivalent to 1 book) related to your final research paper.
 Specific expectations will be discussed in class.
 Rough drafts are due in class on Monday, December 4 for peer review.
 Final versions are due on your blog by noon of Friday, December 15.

 - Final Presentation (10 minutes): Formal presentations to the class on your literature review.
 It is required that students include multimedia.
 Specific expectations will be discussed in class.
 Final presentations will be given during the week from November 27-December 1.